Interesting Facts for Kids

 People in Suriname

 Surinamese people are also called Surinamers - this name comes from the Dutch language.
-Dutch is the official language in Suriname, but most people speak a creole language at home, this creole language is called Sranan.
+Dutch is the official language in Suriname, but most people speak a Creole language at home, this Creole language is called Sranan Tongo.

 English is spoken by most people as well and is the second most used language in hotels, shops and businesses.